-Statements of Principles are a decision-making tool

-We use Statements of Principles to establish if a medical condition can be linked to the unique circumstances of a person's qualifying service.
+Statements of Principles are a decision-making tool.
+We use them to establish if a medical condition can be linked to the unique circumstances of a person's qualifying service.

-Qualifying Service explained (https://www.veteransaffairs.mil.nz/eligibility/qualifying-service/)
+Qualifying Service explained (http://va.cwp.govt.nz/eligibility/qualifying-service/)